-Select the installation mode
+Select the Installation Mode

-In the Select Installation Mode window click Full Standalone: Install all features.
+1. In the Select Installation Mode window click Full Standalone: Install all features.

-The TC-Python program is installed when the Full Standalone or Full Network Client option is chosen, but there are additional steps required as described separately for this SDK.
+TC-Python is installed when the Full Standalone or Full Network Client option is chosen, but there are additional steps required as described separately for this SDK.